yash9111/questdb.io/blog/2023-04-20-explain-basic-scans.md

 <Banner
   alt="Interval forward scan."
   height={433}
-  src="/img/blog/2023-04-20/interval_forward_scan.svg"
+  src="/img/blog/2023-04-20/interval_scan.svg"
   width={650}
 />

-In addition to the standard table scans, QuestDB implements a more optimized type of table scans for queries with a reasonable condition on the designated timestamp.
+In addition to the standard table scans, QuestDB implements a more optimized type of table scans for queries with a condition on the designated timestamp.
 We call this "Interval scans".

-The QuestDB engine can use it to limit scanning to one or more intervals.
-Interval boundaries are defined by binary searching the designated timestamp column, for instance:
+The QuestDB engine analyzes the condition, extracts list of timestamp intervals, and then for each interval it binary searches scan boundaries in designated timestamp column, for instance:

 ```questdb-sql
 EXPLAIN